pimwaree-pulkasem/Predicting-the-Tendency-of-Depression-from-Twitter-Posts/README.md

-# Predicting Depression Tendency from Twitter Posts
+# Predicting Depression Tendencies from Twitter Posts

-โปรเจกต์นี้เป็นส่วนหนึ่งของงานด้าน Machine Learning และ Natural Language Processing (NLP)
-มีวัตถุประสงค์เพื่อทำนายแนวโน้มภาวะซึมเศร้าของผู้ใช้จากข้อความที่โพสต์บน Twitter

-## Objective
+## Project Overview
-พัฒนาโมเดล Machine Learning สำหรับจำแนกข้อความว่า
-ผู้โพสต์มีแนวโน้มเป็นโรคซึมเศร้าหรือไม่ โดยใช้ข้อมูลข้อความจากโซเชียลมีเดีย
+This project focuses on predicting whether a Twitter user shows a tendency toward depression based on the textual content of their posts.
+Using machine learning and natural language processing techniques, the model classifies tweets into two categories: **No Depression (0)** and **Depression (1)**.

+The goal of this project is to support early mental health screening, contribute to academic research, and demonstrate practical applications of machine learning in social and emotional analysis.

-## Dataset
+## Dataset Description
-- แหล่งที่มา: Kaggle (Mental Health Social Media Dataset)
+- **Source**: Kaggle – Mental Health Social Media Dataset
+- **Dataset Size**:
-- ขนาดข้อมูล: 20,000 ข้อความ
+  - Rows: 20,000
+  - Columns: 11
+- **Missing Values**: None
-- จำนวนคลาส:
+- **Target Labels**:
-  - 0 = No Depression (10,000 ข้อความ)
+  - 0: No Depression (10,000 samples)
-  - 1 = Depression (10,000 ข้อความ)
+  - 1: Depression (10,000 samples)

-- ข้อมูลมีความสมดุล และไม่มี missing data
-- ใช้เฉพาะข้อมูลข้อความ (text) สำหรับการวิเคราะห์
+The dataset is well-balanced, which helps reduce bias during model training.
+Only the text-related columns were used in this project.

 ## Methodology

+### Step 1: Data Collection
+The dataset was downloaded from Kaggle.
+The analysis focused solely on textual data from social media posts.

-1. Exploratory Data Analysis (EDA)
+### Step 2: Exploratory Data Analysis (EDA)
+EDA was performed to understand data distribution, label balance, and general text characteristics.

-2. Text Preprocessing & Cleaning
+### Step 3: Preprocessing and Cleaning
-   - แปลงคำย่อเป็นคำเต็ม
+Text preprocessing included:
+- Expanding abbreviations using a custom dictionary
-   - Lemmatization
+- Lemmatization to convert words to their base forms
-   - ปรับ Part of Speech ให้สอดคล้องกับ WordNet
+- Part-of-speech tagging and conversion to WordNet format
+- General text cleaning (lowercasing, noise removal)

-3. Feature Extraction / Vectorization
+### Step 4: Feature Extraction
-   - แปลงข้อความเป็นข้อมูลเชิงตัวเลข
+Text data was converted into numerical features using vectorization techniques (e.g., TF-IDF).

-4. Feature Selection
+### Step 5: Feature Selection
+Feature selection methods applied:
 - ANOVA
 - LASSO

+These techniques helped reduce dimensionality while maintaining model performance.

-5. Train-Test Split
+### Step 6: Train-Test Split
-6. Model Training & Evaluation
+The dataset was split into training and testing sets to evaluate generalization performance.

+## Model Experiments
+Several machine learning models were tested and compared using the following criteria:
+- Accuracy
+- Difference between training and testing accuracy (overfitting check)
+- Log Loss

-## Models Tested
+Models evaluated:
 - Logistic Regression
-- LinearSVC
+- Linear Support Vector Classifier (LinearSVC)
 - Decision Tree
 - Multinomial Naive Bayes
+- MLPClassifier (Neural Network)
 - XGBoost
-- MLPClassifier (Multi-layer Perceptron)

-## Model Selection
+## Final Model Selection
-โมเดลที่เลือกใช้คือ **MLPClassifier**
-เนื่องจากให้ผลลัพธ์ที่เหมาะสมที่สุด โดยพิจารณาจาก:
-- Accuracy อยู่ในระดับดี
+The **MLPClassifier** was selected as the final model due to:
-- ไม่เกิด Overfitting
+- High accuracy
-- ค่า Log Loss ต่ำ
-- ความแตกต่างของ Accuracy ระหว่าง Train และ Test ต่ำ (ประมาณ 0.03)
+- Low overfitting (small train-test accuracy gap)
+- Acceptable log loss

-## Result
+## My Responsibilities
-โมเดลสามารถทำนายแนวโน้มภาวะซึมเศร้าจากข้อความได้อย่างมีประสิทธิภาพ
-เหมาะสำหรับใช้เป็นเครื่องมือคัดกรองสุขภาพจิตเบื้องต้น
+My primary responsibilities in this group project included:

+### Logistic Regression
+- Implemented and trained the Logistic Regression model
+- Evaluated model performance using accuracy and log loss
+- Analyzed overfitting by comparing training and testing results

+### Support Vector Machine (SVM)
+- Experimented with the Linear Support Vector Classifier (LinearSVC)
+- Tuned parameters and evaluated performance
+- Compared results with other models to support final model selection

+These experiments contributed to the overall comparison and justification of the final selected model.

-## Benefits
+## Applications and Benefits
-- สนับสนุนการวิจัยด้านสุขภาพจิต
-- ช่วยในการตรวจคัดกรองภาวะซึมเศร้าเบื้องต้น
-- สามารถนำไปต่อยอดในการพัฒนาเครื่องมือช่วยเหลือทางจิตใจ
+- Early mental health screening
+- Support for mental health research
+- Sentiment and emotion analysis
+- Improved understanding of social media communication patterns

+## Presentation
-- ใช้ในการวิเคราะห์อารมณ์ของผู้ใช้จากโซเชียลมีเดีย
+- Google Drive: https://drive.google.com/file/d/1nxnddFqV4rAfXOuRf62AKU-wL4S19yYn/view?usp=drive_link

 ## Team Members
 - วริยาพร
 - ฐิติชญา
 - พิมพ์วรีย์
 - พัชรี

-## Presentation
-- Google Drive: https://drive.google.com/file/d/1nxnddFqV4rAfXOuRf62AKU-wL4S19yYn/view?usp=drive_link